Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Dilute alkali atoms in a solid inert-gas matrix: theoretical analysis

 We first consider the case of the doped crystal experimentally analyzed in the previous section, that is dilute Rubidium atoms in a Argon or Neon solid matrix, comparing the theoretical results with our experimental data reported in section \ref{sec:experimental}.
-Secondly, we will consider the case of dilute Lithium atoms in a parahydrogen (p-H\textsubscript{2}) solid matrix, obtaining insights that this alkali-matrix system yields quite smaller interaction energies, and thus sharper spectral linewidths are expected.
-We finally suggest that this could be an excellent host-matrix combination for the proposed axion detection scheme.
+Secondly, we will consider the case of dilute Lithium atoms in a parahydrogen (p-H\textsubscript{2}) solid matrix, obtaining insights that this alkali-matrix system yields quite smaller interaction energies, at least of the ground state.
+We finally suggest that this could be a good guest-atoms-matrix combination for the proposed axion detection scheme.

-Both the inert-gas atoms of the cold matrix and the alkali atoms have a spherical electronic structure, without permanent dipole moments, and thus the only potential outside the region of wavefunction overlap is the van der Waals potential, scaling with the distance as $r^{-6}$ (dipolar two-body dispersion interaction energy) \cite{Craig-Thirunamachandran98,Salam10,Passante18}.
-We can thus write the total two-body potential between a ground-state alkali atom (spherically symmetric) and one atoms of the solid matrix in the following form (the same is valid in the case of of Li-(p-H\textsubscript{2}) we will consider successively)
+Both the inert-gas atoms of the cold matrix and the doping alkali atoms have a spherical electronic structure; thus, outside the wavefunction overlap region, the only potential is the van der Waals potential, with a leading term scaling with the distance as $r^{-6}$ (dipolar two-body dispersion interaction energy) \cite{Craig-Thirunamachandran98,Salam10,Passante18}.
+We can thus write the total two-body potential between a ground-state alkali atom (spherically symmetric) and one atoms of the solid matrix in the following form (the same is valid in the case of Li-(p-H\textsubscript{2}) we will consider successively)

+where $V_{vdw}(r)$ is the attractive two-body van der Waals potential, and $V_{rep}(r)$ is a repulsive exchange or Coulomb potential, acting at short distances when a significant wavefunction's overlap occurs.
+Several forms of these potentials have been proposed and used in the literature.
+We now introduce some relevant features of three of them, that we will use in the theoretical analysis given in the next subsection.